CodeForBaltimore/Bmore-Responsive/docs/Best_Practices.md

 ## Static Code Analysis

 Static code analysis tools should be used when possible, to monitor and improve code quality.
 This may be integrated in the local development environment, automated repository commit checks, automated CI/CD pipelines, or other steps in the code development process.

-### SonarQube scanning
-Before committing or pushing any code changes those changes should be scanned with SonarQube.
-For convenience a `docker-compose` file has been included with this repository to facilitate local scans so that clean code can be checked and pushed before the deployment scans.
-See the [README](/sonarqube/README.md) in the sonarqube folder for more information.

 ## Git and Branching